selflove7/docker-wordpress/README.md

                 CMD ["apache2ctl", "-D", "FOREGROUND"]

+You can customize the Dockerfile further based on your specific requirements.

 <h2> Step 3.
 Build the Docker image, Tag the image and Push the Docker image to Docker Hub and Run the container </h2>